SunsetFi/stationeers-api-mod/README.md

 To enable password authentication, set the configuration option`passwordAuthentication.enabled` to `true`, and set your password in `passwordAuthentication.password`.

 To login with a password, make a request to `/api/login/password?password=foobar`, where `foobar` is the configured password.

-### Steam

-Steam authentication involves using the Steam OpenID servers to require the user to log in with their steam account.
-The mod never receives their steam password, only their username, id, and a session key.
-This is used to verify with steam that the user did indeed log in on behalf of the mod.
-This can be used to allow steam id logins without risking the user's credentials being leaked, and provides the best security for the api.

-Steam authentication is still a work in progress.
-A functional prototype is available, but due to a requirement imposed by steam, it requires the use of https connection security.
-More details about implementing steam authentication will be provided once https is fully implemented.

 ## Login Tokens